kar-mi/spirit-vale-tools/docs/combat/status-damage.md

 Periodic status damage does not need to be inferred from stack ownership.
 Each damage event carries the server-provided attacker id in `dmg.AttackerId`, along with the bearer, status source, damage value, and damage type.
-Consumers attribute a Poison tick by grouping its damage value by that attacker identity, just as they do for a direct hit.
+Consumers attribute any status tick by grouping its damage value by that attacker identity, just as they do for a direct hit.
+Poison, Burning, Bleed, and other damaging statuses all use this same damage-event path; the status id is the event's source.

 Clones and other player-controlled combat objects can deal damage under an actor id distinct from the visible player object.
 Spawn ownership and actor-identity continuity associate those aliases